 Are the comments only for praising stories I like?

 Certainly not.
 We don’t expect everyone to like every story.
 Differing opinions are a given, and criticism is welcome, otherwise the comments would become a praise parade rather than a true discussion.
 The vast majority of our commenters are helpful and supportive even when delivering a less-than-glowing opinion, and we value that.

 Do you censor the comments or can I say anything I please?

 We do not tolerate inappropriately foul comments, aspersions cast on authors’ future careers, or mockery and nastiness of any sort.
 The comments are NOT intended as a place for gratuitous cruelty and hurtful put-downs, and while we don’t like to censor anyone, we find ourselves occasionally forced to delete mean-spirited remarks that cross boundaries of respect and common courtesy.
 Unfortunately, we have had a few of these incidents over the years, and would like our community to know that people who abuse the privilege of commenting can and will have their nasty comments removed (and, if necessary, their IP addresses flagged as a source of spam).

 My comment isn’t showing up!
 What should I do?

 Comments that don’t show up immediately were probably snagged by our spam-catcher; in order to prevent the comment threads from being flooded with spam, we have fairly stringent parameters that cause suspect comments to be held for moderation.
-You can a) just wait, since we check the spam box once a day to rescue genuine comments, or b) contact us to let us know that your comment isn’t getting through.
+You can a) just wait, since we check the spam box several times a week to rescue genuine comments, or b) contact us to let us know that your comment isn’t getting through.